Get in Touch

 • Handling client failover between servers

-• Setting up a master-slave configuration based on a load balancer
+• Setting up a load balancer-based master/slave architecture

 • Installing the Shovel plugin